-For this project we are developing a statewide water level database.
+We are in the process of developing a statewide water level database.
 Data will be compiled from multiple agencies, reviewed and filtered toward the goals of this study.
 We will incorporate all data into one simplified water level database that can be used by other research groups or interested public entities.
-This will be completed by December 31, 2014.
+This will be completed by December 2014.